by Rachad Davis

 June 7, 2017

-Joseph R. Swedish is chairman, president and chief executive officer of Anthem, Inc., a Fortune 33 company and the nation’s leading health benefits provider, serving nearly 40 million members—or one in eight Americans—through its affiliated health plans and over 73 million individuals across 27 states through Amerigroup, Anthem Blue Cross and Blue Shield health plans, CareMore, Simply Healthcare, and its portfolio of health services subsidiaries.
+Joseph R. Swedish is chairman, president and chief executive officer of Anthem, Inc., a Fortune 33 company and the nation’s leading health benefits provider, serving more than 40 million members—or one in eight Americans—through its affiliated health plans and over 74 million individuals across 27 states through Amerigroup, Anthem Blue Cross and Blue Shield health plans, CareMore, Simply Healthcare, and its portfolio of health services subsidiaries.

-Since Mr. Swedish joined the company, Anthem’s membership has grown by four million, or 11 percent, to nearly 40 million, the average share price has doubled, and operating revenue has increased 30 percent to more than $83 billion.
-Continuing to evolve Anthem’s strategy to position the company for long-term success, Mr. Swedish oversaw the completion of the Simply Healthcare acquisition in February 2015 to serve Medicaid and Medicare members in Florida, and is leading Anthem’s efforts to acquire Cigna Corporation, the largest transaction in the history of the sector, aimed at expanding access to high quality, affordable care for health care and related services to millions of Americans every day.
+Since Mr. Swedish joined the company, Anthem’s membership has grown by four million, or 11 percent, to more than 40 million, the average share price has approximately tripled, and operating revenue has increased 39 percent to over $84 billion.
+Continuing to evolve Anthem’s strategy to position the company for long-term success, Mr. Swedish oversaw the completion of the Simply Healthcare acquisition in February 2015 to serve Medicaid and Medicare members in Florida.

+In January 2017, Mr. Swedish assumed the role of Chairman of the Board of America’s Health Insurance Plans (AHIP), the national trade association whose members provide coverage for health care and related services to millions of Americans every day.
 Mr. Swedish also serves on the board of directors for CDW, a leading provider of technology solutions to business, government, education, and health care; the Blue Cross and Blue Shield Association; the National Institute for Health Care Management; and AHIP.
 He is also chairman of Duke University’s Fuqua School of Business Board of Visitors and a member of the Duke Margolis External Advisory Board.
 Mr. Swedish previously held board and advisory positions with Coventry Health Care, Inc., RehabCare Group, Inc., Cross Country, Inc., the American Hospital Association, Catholic Health Association (as its chairman), National Quality Forum, and Loyola University Chicago.
-Beginning in January 2017, Mr. Swedish will assume the role of Chairman of the Board of AHIP, the national trade association representing nearly 1300 member companies providing health insurance coverage to more than 200 million Americans.

 Mr. Swedish received his bachelor’s degree from the University of North Carolina at Charlotte and his master’s degree in health administration from Duke University.